Pulify17/Pulify17/README.md

 # Yo, I'm Pulify

 🖥 Computer Engineering
-📡 Have a vast interest and knowledge in programming and technology.
+📡 Have a vast knowledge and interest towards programming and technology.
 🚀 Currently learning languages for a specific purpose.

 ## 🤖 Tech Stack